Links on Android Authority may earn us a commission. Learn more.

 Changing your phone ringtone is one of the earliest forms of customization in cellular history.
 Online communications are making calls less common, but it is still great to hear a personalized phone ringtone when someone calls.
 The process isn’t very straightforward, so we’ll show you how to change your ringtone music and Android notification sounds.

 There are multiple ways to do this; some methods are free while others are paid, so make sure to find what best suits your needs.
 Let’s start with the paid ones, which tend to be much simpler.

 You may not need to create an Android ringtone.
-The easiest method is to use an existing MP3 file and set it by going to Settings > Sound & vibration > Phone ringtone > My sounds, then select the song and hit Save.
+The easiest method is to use an existing MP3 file, and either use it as it is, or edit it to keep your desired section.
+When ready, set it by going to Settings > Sound & vibration > Phone ringtone > My sounds, then select the song and hit Save.

 JUMP TO KEY SECTIONS

-Editor’s note: Instructions in this post were put together using a Google Pixel 4a with 5G running Android 12 and a custom PC running Windows 11.
+Editor’s note: Instructions in this post were put together using a Google Pixel 7 Pro running Android 13 and a custom PC running Windows 11.
 Keep in mind some steps may differ depending on your hardware and software.

 Turn any song into a ringtone